Alessandro Campos: Music

 Father Alessandro Campos is known for using the elements of sertaneja music.
 Wherever he goes, he always appears in cowboy outfits amid traditional priestly attire.
 Alessandro sang in the church still in the time of coroinha and, already priest, was encouraged to enter the musical career by the priests of his old parish.

 His first album was released in 2011, but the success came on the next album, "O que é que eu sou sem Jesus?" which hit stores in 2014.
 The amount of 900,000 albums sold made him stand in front of artists like Ivete Sangalo and Roberto Carlos.
 In this way, he appeared in the list of 50 sold albums of the world, by the International Federation of the Phonographic Industry.

 Television

 The priest premiered on Aparecida TV where he commanded "Aparecida Sertaneja" for two years.
 In the program, Alessandro sang and received guests of the genre.
 He left command of the program in 2015.

-In 2016, he transferred to Rede Vida.
+In 2016, he transferred to Redevida.
 At the São José do Rio Preto station, he presented the program "Família Sertaneja", later renamed "Viva a Vida".
 He also accumulated a role in Rede Século 21, in charge of the program "Vem com Fé".
 During the year 2017, he presented the "Festa Sertaneja" on TV Gazeta.
 In November 2018 he was hired by RedeTV! and on 11 February 2019 began presenting a program that bears his name.